catherine of aragon

 SHOULD WE BELIEVE CATHERINE?

 - Henry and Catherine were married for twenty-four years, and had only one surviving child, the fact that this was a girl creating the whole I-need-new-wife scenario.
-Of course, history has taught us that girls make the best monarchs.
+Of course, history has in fact taught us that girls make the best monarchs.